 2. Have an Adequate Amount of Sleep

 Patients having eczema usually suffer from insomnia.
-The itchy sensation on the entire body is the main reason of the same.
+The itchy sensation on the entire body is the main reason for the same.
 Anti-histamines can be used to make yourself less itchy and drowsier.
 A warm, relaxing bath with lukewarm water would certainly assist your sleep cycle.

 3. Control Your Diet